nordic-institute/X-Road/CONTRIBUTING.md

 Pull requests made against the `X-Road/develop` branch MUST follow these conventions:

 - Pull request name format is `<ISSUE_ID> <SHORT_DESCRIPTION>`, for example: `XRDDEV-1669 Allow overriding startup parameters`
   - `ISSUE_ID` = id of the feature's / bug's backlog item.
 If the pull request is not related to any backlog item, `ISSUE_ID` can be omitted.
+If the issue is a GitHub issue, it can be `ISSUE1669 Allow overriding startup parameters` instead.
   - `SHORT_DESCRIPTION` = short description of the changes included in the pull request.
 - The pull request's description field must contain more detailed information about the changes.
 Any relevant additional information should also be provided here.